hick97/reason-react-example/README.md

 - Information about how create a project using `create-react-app` you can find [here](https://create-react-app.dev/docs/getting-started/).
 - Information about how add Reason to an existing React.js Project (Create React App, Next.js, etc.) you can find [here](https://reasonml.github.io/reason-react/docs/en/installation).

+## ReasonReact using create-next-app

+- You can find a more complete project using ReasonML, ReasonReact and `create-next-app` [here](https://github.com/danilobjr/proffy-web).

 ## Author

 👤 **Henrique Augusto**